OPENING TIMES Adornes Museum, Jerusalem Chapel and shop

 3.50 euro: visitors from 7 to 25 years old, people with a disability

-2.00 euro: per child on school visits
+2.00 euro: per student on school visits

 Family ticket: free access for/as of the third child

-free entry: children under 6, guides, holders of press and teacher's cards
+free entry: children under 6, guides, Press

 *The almshouses on the Adornes estate can only hold a limited number of people.
 For visits to run smoothly, we ask groups of 20 or more to inform us of their arrival in advance.